armanrzv/ChatGPT-Jailbreak/README.md

 # ChatGPT-Jailbreak
-Let's have a study to jealbreak ChatGPT for Android/IOS.
+copy paste to your ChatGPT